robertlangereis/heart-code-game/server/README.md

-# Tic Tac Toe Server
+# Heartcode Server

-This is a server for playing a multiplayer Tic Tac Toe game.
+This is a server for playing the multiplayer card game "Heartcode", created by Edwin Hoenselaar & Robert Langereis.

 It has these endpoints: